You are here

 Explore the gardens and find many large scale artwork dotted throughout the gardens.
 Follow the sculpture walk loop path or head to the main gardens displays where you can find three stunning pieces which are for sale.
 Contact the artists directly for more information.

-There are several self-guided walks - the Downhill walk from the Cable Car to the City, the Waipiro and Pukatea bush walks, Sculpture Trail, Kowhai Walk, and Sensation Walk.
+There are many self-guided walks - the Downhill walk from the Cable Car to the City, the Waipiro and Pukatea bush walks, Sculpture Trail, Kowhai Walk, and Sensation Walk.
+Our newest trail focuses on Biosecurity in collobation with Plant & Food Research.

 Visit Space Place where they share the stories of our New Zealand skies through multimedia exhibits, interactive galleries, the historic Thomas Cooke telescope and a digital, full-dome planetarium.
 Learn about planets, stars, constellations and galaxies and New Zealand’s contribution to astronomy and space sciences.
 Complete your trip through the galaxy, look back in time to our history of exploration with the transit of Venus and Māori starlore.